 Speaking of health, you can even get drunk in a healthier way.
 Mead has been around for 20,000 to 40,000 years.
 Raising honey bees means you can make your own traditional honey wine!

-You will be happy to know that the process is not too labor intensive.
+You will be happy to know that the process is not too labor-intensive.
 There are only three essential ingredients – honey, water, and yeast.
-If you get started now, you’ll have your first batch ready well before the next Game of Thrones season airs!
+If you get started now, you’ll have your first batch ready well before you can say beekeeping.

 7. Your Own Therapy